peeldao/proposals/proposals/2022_07-25_core_team_expansion.md

 ## Rationale

 Both Jmill and Ben have been around for a few months now.
 I've been nothing but stoked on the code they've been putting out.
 I feel I have enough evidence that they:
-- comfortable enough with the codebase norms.
+- are comfortable enough with the codebase norms.
 - are great collaborators. take and give feedback well.
 - have good ideas for how we can improve the codebase.